I haven’t Read more [...]

 By now the monkeys had gone.

 There are a couple of bat caves in the park.
-I visited one, which was easily accessible, and there were several hundred Mauritian Tomb Bats inside.
+I visited one, which was easily accessible, and there were several hundred Egyptian Tomb Bats inside (not Mauritian Tomb Bats which these are often misidentified as here).

 The other cave, which I didn’t visit, apparently had Egyptian Rousettus.